Ice rink: Outdoor ice

-Outdoor ice rinks and frozen ponds, rivers, and canals, serve several purposes, allowing for physical activities during the winter season such as recreational ice skating and figure skating, and also function as an affordable place for players to engage in team winter sports such as ice hockey, bandy, rinkball, ringette, broomball, and spongee, as a pastime.
+Outdoor rinks and frozen ponds, rivers, and canals, serve several purposes, allowing for physical activities during the winter season such as recreational skating and figure skating, and also function as an affordable place for players to engage in team winter sports such as ice hockey, bandy, rinkball, ringette, broomball, and spongee, as a pastime.

 These areas and facilities also help individuals, youth sporting organizations, and families, offset the expensive cost of indoor ice-time.
 They are also used as a part of outdoor winter festivals and to host pond hockey tournaments and the like.

 Decline

 Rinks

-The length of outdoor ice skating season began to experience a noticeable decline in North America in the early part of the 21st century.
+The length of outdoor skating season began to experience a noticeable decline in North America in the early part of the 21st century.

 One of the correlated factors involved has been attributed to climate change.
 One of the consequences involved includes reducing access to outdoor facilities needed by youth who require opportunities to participate in ice-based sports at length and with low-cost, a problematic development considering winter sports become increasingly expensive over time resulting in economic exclusion.